 Following the experiences of the desert fathers and mothers, Celtic Christianity drew inspiration from the daily rule of life of ancient monasticism.
 Faith is not just for one hour on a Sunday – but for the whole of life.
 The Sacred Presence is for all times and all places.
 It is not a dualistic approach to life which divides the ‘sacred’ from the ‘profane’ – Celtic Christianity reminds us that all is sacred.

-A soul friend is someone who walks the spiritual journey with you as a source of wise and advice and encouragement.
+A soul friend is someone who walks the spiritual journey with you as a source of wise advice and encouragement.
 This practice is being reclaimed in our day through spiritual direction.
 However, the practice of Anamchara is a gentle accompaniment, respecting the fragile nature of the spiritual search.

 Art and Music

 Esther De Waal, a well known writer on Celtic Spirituality has commented on the shape of the Celtic Cross, with its circle and cross combined.
 In her view it represents the combining of salvation (the Cross) and the world of creation (the circle).
 Christ’s salvation was not only for human beings, but for the whole cosmos (see Romans chapter 8).
-So in the carvings and the artwork animals and the rest of creation are often included.
+So in the carvings and the artwork animals and the rest of creation are also included.

 Celtic Christianity had a particular kind of martyrdom which they called ‘white martyrdom’ – for those who left home and family behind and went out into the world as pilgrims for the sake of the Gospel.
 Today many are rediscovering the power of pilgrimage and the ‘Peregrini’ by going to ancient sacred places such as Iona, Lindisfarne, Ireland – and Armagh.
 The Celtic Saints called these places ‘thin places’ because there seemed to be only a thin veil between this world and the world of Spirit.